DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Comparison with Deep Research Benchmarks

-The first block of the table consists of benchmarks for evaluating search and browsing agents.
+\paragraph{Search and browsing agent benchmarks} The first block of the table consists of benchmarks for evaluating search and browsing agents.
 AcademicBrowse \cite{AcademicBrowse}, BrowseComp \cite{browsecomp}, and Mind2Web2 \cite{mind2web2} evaluate, respectively, the ability to browse an academic corpus or the open web to produce short answers to complex queries, the ability to perform agentic search across diverse websites, and the consistency between generated answers and cited sources.
 These benchmarks focus on “how well the system finds information,” i.e., search and browsing strategies, and thus are one step removed from the \emph{deep research report quality evaluation} that we study.

-The second block covers benchmarks that focus on specific component abilities or conceptualizations of deep research.
-ResearchBench \cite{ResearchBench} and ResearcherBench \cite{ResearcherBench} evaluate, respectively, the ability to generate inspiration and hypotheses from papers, and to provide long-form advice on frontier AI research questions based on expert rubrics.
-Characterizing Deep Research \cite{characterizing} and LiveDRBench evaluate the recovery of correct claims in search tasks that require many information units and non-trivial reasoning.
-SPOT \cite{SPOT} measures how well a system can detect critical errors in published papers, and ExpertLongBench \cite{expertlongbench} evaluates the ability to generate long-form expert text without external search.
-These benchmarks finely probe \emph{partial abilities} such as hypothesis generation, claim discovery, error detection, and expert writing, but do not directly evaluate the quality of full reports produced by web- or literature-based deep research agents.
+\paragraph{Benchmarks for partial abilities or conceptualizations of deep research} The second block covers benchmarks that focus on specific component abilities or conceptualizations of deep research.
+ExpertLongBench \cite{expertlongbench} evaluates the ability to generate long-form expert text without external search.
+ResearchBench \cite{ResearchBench} evaluates the ability to extract inspirations from papers and generate research hypotheses.
+ResearcherBench \cite{ResearcherBench} evaluates long-form responses to frontier AI research questions using a dual framework: expert-rubric insight quality and citation-based factuality (faithfulness/groundedness).
+ReportBench \cite{ReportBench} and DeepScholar-Bench \cite{DeepScholar-Bench} assess academic survey/related-work reports, focusing primarily on literature selection and citation-grounded verifiability of report content.
+LiveDRBench \cite{characterizing} evaluates the recovery of correct claims in search tasks that require many information units and non-trivial reasoning.
+SPOT \cite{SPOT} measures how well a system can detect critical errors in published papers.
+These benchmarks finely evaluate partial abilities such as expert writing, hypothesis generation, claim discovery, and error detection, but it is difficult to view them as evaluating the overall quality of reports produced by web- or literature-based deep research agents.